-Having 5 plum trees in our orchard allows us an abundance of plums each summer.
+Having 5 plum trees in my orchard allows me an abundance of plums each summer.
 One of the greatest items to make from this bounty is plum jelly.
 I really like to make plum jelly in the winter because all it takes is plum juice.
 So, I juice the plums up in the summer and make plum butter out of the pulp and save the juice for making jelly during the winter when it is the off-season for my garden.
 Plum Jelly has a beautiful color and flavor that makes it a wonderful gift or a fabulous treat for your family.

 Plum Jelly